-- " Few US households make IRA contributions to IRAs.
-Only 15 percent of US households contributed to traditional or Roth IRAs in tax year 2021.
-Thirty-six percent of households owning traditional or Roth IRAs in mid-2022 made contributions in tax year 2021.
+- Few US households make contributions to IRAs.
+Only 15 percent of US households contributed to traditional or Roth IRAs in tax year 2022.
+Thirty-six percent of households owning traditional or Roth IRAs in mid-2023 made contributions in tax year 2022.
 Other research finds that confusion over rules, meeting eligibility requirements, or satisfying savings needs at work may explain lack of contributions.
-In addition, traditional IRA-owning households without contributions tended to have rollovers (64 percent) or have defined contribution (DC) plan accounts (66 percent).
-Fifty-three percent of traditional IRA-owning households without contributions were retired. - " IRA withdrawals were infrequent and mostly retirement related.
-Twenty-nine percent of traditional IRA-owning households in mid-2022 took withdrawals in tax year 2021 compared with 23 percent in tax year 2020.
-Some of the increase in withdrawal activity resulted from the return of required minimum distributions in tax year 2021, which had been suspended in tax year 2020. - " The majority of traditional IRA withdrawals were made by retirees.
+In addition, traditional IRA-owning households without contributions tended to have rollovers (65 percent) or have defined contribution (DC) plan accounts (66 percent).
+Fifty-three percent of traditional IRA-owning households without contributions were retired. - " IRA withdrawals were infrequent and mostly retirement-related.
+Thirty-one percent of traditional IRA-owning households in mid-2023 took withdrawals in tax year 2022 compared with 29 percent in tax year 2021. - The majority of traditional IRA withdrawals were made by retirees.
 Ninety percent of households that made traditional IRA withdrawals were retired.
-Indeed, only 5 percent of traditional IRA-owning households in mid-2022 headed by individuals younger than 59 took withdrawals.
-Seventy-four percent of traditional IRA-owning households with withdrawals calculated the withdrawal using the RMD rule-this was the most common amount withdrawn. - " Most traditional IRA-owning households have a planned retirement strategy.
-Two-thirds of traditional IRA-owning households in mid-2022 indicated that they have a strategy for managing income and assets in retirement.
+Indeed, only 5 percent of traditional IRA-owning households in mid-2023 headed by individuals younger than 59 took withdrawals.
+Seventy-six percent of traditional IRA-owning households with withdrawals calculated the withdrawal using the RMD rule-this was the most common amount withdrawn. - Most traditional IRA-owning households have a planned retirement strategy.
+About two-thirds of traditional IRA-owning households in mid-2023 indicated that they have a strategy for managing income and assets in retirement.
 Typically, these strategies have many components, including: reviewing asset allocations, determining their retirement expenses, developing a retirement income plan, setting aside emergency funds, and determining when to take Social Security benefits.